 BenQ Corporation makes no representations or warranties, either expressed or implied, with respect to the contents hereof and specifically disclaims any warranties, merchantability or fitness for any particular purpose.
-Further, BenQ Corporation reserves the right to revise this publication and to make changes from time to time in the contents hereof without obligation to notify any person of such revision or changes.
+Further, BenQ Corporation reserves the right to revise this publication and to make changes from time to time in the contents hereof Disposal of Waste Electrical and Electronic Equipment by without obligation to notify any person of such revision or changes.

-DLP, Digital Micromirror Device and DMD are trademarks manner that p of Texas Instruments.
-Others are copyrights of their respective environment. companies or organizations.
+\DLP, Digital Micromirror Device and DMD are trademarks of Texas Instruments.
+Others are copyrights of their respective companies or organizations.